Curator

 Late 19th/early 20th century

-Baga, Nalu, Landuma, Pukur, or Buluñits Guinea Coastal West Africa
+Baga, Nalu, or Landuma Guinea Coastal West Africa

 Guinea

-The performance of the snake headdress required extraordinary strength and balance.
-With the headdress lashed to a conical framework of palm branches and balanced atop the head, the dancer performed sharp, quick movements; he dipped and rotated the sculpture by bending at the knees and turning at the waist.
-The snake is associated with the swamp-dwelling boa constrictor spirit, who blesses humankind with rain, fertility, and wealth.
+This snake headdress was worn in performances that required extraordinary strength and agility.
+With the headdress bound to a conical framework of palm branches, the male dancer balanced it on his head while performing sharp, quick movements.
+He dipped and rotated the sculpture by bending at the knees and turning at the waist.
+The snake is associated with the swamp-dwelling python spirit, who blesses humankind with rain, fertility, and wealth.
 Snake headdress performances were widespread until the mid-1950s, when Islamic revolutionaries led a campaign to consolidate the religious and national identity of the nascent Republic of Guinea.

 Wood and pigment